 - The West Wing: Toby's twins, Huck and Molly.

 - Played straight on Little House on the Prairie when Nellie gives birth to twins.
 It's especially contrived since she and her Jewish husband had agreed beforehand if the baby was a boy, he'd be raised Jewish; if a girl, Christian.
+Both sets of grandparents were therefore very anxious about the whole matter.

 - The Nanny: Fran and Maxwell's son and daughter at the end of the series.

 - Averted on ER with Doug and Carol's twins, which were both girls.
-Interesting, since the previous season, the audience had gotten a pretty strong hint that this trope would have been played straight (a psychic patient who claimed to be able to see inside people was trying to decipher if Carol was having a boy or a girl.
-Her expression seemed to indicate that it was both).
+Interesting, since the previous season, the audience had gotten a pretty strong hint that this trope would have been played straight.
+(A psychic patient who claimed to be able to see inside people was trying to decipher if Carol was having a boy or a girl.
+Her expression seemed to indicate that it was both.)

 - On 30 Rock, when Liz and Criss adopt twins, they're a boy and a girl.
-It turns out that the boy is a miniature Tracy and the girl is a miniature Jenna, meaning Liz's job has actually been perfect practice for raising them.
+It turns out that the boy is a miniature Tracy and the girl is a miniature Jenna, meaning that Liz's job has actually been perfect practice for raising them.

 Mythology and Religion